tine-mukodza/aws-finops-powerbi-dashboard/README.md

 - Regions in Use
 - Production Cost %
 - Average Cost per Service
-- Cost trend over time
+- Daily Cost trend
-- Cost distribution by Pricing Model
+- Spend by Pricing Model
-- Spend by Environment (Prod, Staging, Development)
+- Spend by Environment (Prod/Stage/Dev)
-- Top AWS Services by Cost
+- Top Services by Cost
 - Spend by Region
 - Spend by Usage Type

+This page gives leadership a high-level understanding of cloud spend, drivers, and patterns.
 ---

 ## **Page 2 - Optimization Insights**